(This article has been amended to correct the spelling of Lainie Berry’s last name.)

 At the board’s March 25 meeting, the DLNR’s Division of Forestry and Wildlife briefed the board on its plan to rescue between 20 and 30 critically endangered kiwikiu (Maui parrotbill) from their shrinking habitat and ensconce them at three mainland facilities until they can be released in a location safe from avian malaria-carrying mosquitoes.

-Models have predicted that the west and east populations of the tiny honeycreepers will be functionally extinct in 2021 and 2026, respectively, according to state forest bird biologist Lainie Barry.
+Models have predicted that the west and east populations of the tiny honeycreepers will be functionally extinct in 2021 and 2026, respectively, according to state forest bird biologist Lainie Berry.
 The population is considered functionally extinct once it shrinks to 10 breeding pairs.

 The bird’s population was relatively stable between 1980 and 2001, with 400 to 500 individuals, but has plummeted since then.
 At last count, in 2017, there were an estimated 157 kiwikiu left in the wild.
-Barry said there is a concern that that trend has continued and there are now fewer than 157 left.
+Berry said there is a concern that that trend has continued and there are now fewer than 157 left.

 In October 2019, hoping to establish a new population on the island, the state translocated seven birds from the Hanawi Natural Area Reserve (NAR) and seven captive birds to the Nakula NAR.
 While they thrived initially, most of them quickly succumbed to avian malaria.

 The Nakula NAR was believed to be safe from the disease, but since the release, additional surveys indicate there had been a drastic increase in mosquitos.
-During the 2019 release, there could have been a seasonal spike in the population – either that, or the high infiltration is the new normal at Nakula, Barry said.
+During the 2019 release, there could have been a seasonal spike in the population – either that, or the high infiltration is the new normal at Nakula, Berry said.

 In any case, the kiwikiu are highly vulnerable in their current habitat.
-Research has shown that the “mosquito zone” moves seasonally, Barry said, adding that changes in precipitation patterns are “creating a climate more amenable to mosquitoes and avian malaria transmission. … The problem is getting steadily worse every year and we are running out of time.”
+Research has shown that the “mosquito zone” moves seasonally, Berry said, adding that changes in precipitation patterns are “creating a climate more amenable to mosquitoes and avian malaria transmission. … The problem is getting steadily worse every year and we are running out of time.”

 Over the last few decades, kiwikiu have moved further upslope.
 “We’re only finding them at the highest distributions now. … If we get these ‘king tides’ of mosquito influxes upslope, it doesn’t take much to infiltrate the kiwikiu habitat,” she said.